-When the NEH-OIG receives a complaint or allegation of a criminal or administrative violation, we engage in preliminary research to inform the decision regarding the appropriate action to take.
-Based on the results of our preliminary research, we may initiate an investigation or an audit; refer the matter to an NEH office/ division; refer the matter to another Federal agency; or take no further action.
+When the NEH-OIG receives a complaint or allegation of a criminal or administrative violation, we engage in preliminary research activities to inform the decision regarding the appropriate action to take.
+Based on the results of our preliminary research, we may initiate an investigation or an audit; refer the matter to an NEH office/division; refer the matter to another Federal agency; or take no further action.
 Upon determining that a matter represents a criminal violation, we seek assistance from another Federal Inspector General, the Federal Bureau of Investigation (FBI), or the U.S. Department of Justice.

-There were three Hotline matters open as of March 31, 2023.
-During the six-month period ended September 30, 2023, we received two new complaints pertaining to an NEH grant award recipient, one complaint concerning the NEH application process, and one complaint concerning an NEH administrative activity.
-Three matters from previous reporting periods remain open as of September 30, 2023.
+There were five Hotline matters open as of March 31, 2024.
+During the six-month period ended September 30, 2024, we received one complaint concerning the NEH application process, one complaint of racial misconduct by an organization led by a nominee to the National Council on the Humanities, and one complaint of misconduct by an NEH grant recipient towards a subaward applicant.
+Six matters remain open as of September 30, 2024.

-Also during this reporting period, we received over 28 communications from individuals targeted or victimized by a scam purporting to represent an NEH financial assistance opportunity.
+Also during this reporting period, we received over 20 communications from individuals targeted or victimized by a scam purporting to represent an NEH financial assistance opportunity.
 This scam is generally initiated through the internet via Facebook Messenger; however, individuals have reported being contacted through other social media platforms or directly through text messaging and telephone calls.
+We also received over 6 inquiries and reports from small business entities concerning fraudulent "NEH" procurement solicitations impersonating the authority of an NEH official and representing attempts to purchase various types of computer equipment.